- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 - You should avoid demonstrations, large crowds and rallies as they may turn violent.

 - Australia does not have an Embassy or Consulate in Gabon.
-The Canadian Embassy in Yaounde, Cameroon provides consular assistance to Australians in Gabon (except the issue of passports).
-The Australian High Commission in Nigeria can also assist Australians.
+The Canadian High Commission located in Yaounde, Cameroon, provides consular assistance to Australians in Gabon.
+This service includes the issuance of Provisional Travel Documents.
+The Australian High Commission in Abuja, Nigeria, can also assist Australians in Gabon.

 - Be a smart traveller.
 Before heading overseas: